 Step 2.
 Gain At Least 9-Months of Supervised Professional Experience Through a Clinical Fellowship Program

-Kansas regulations require you to spend 80% of the workweek in direct contact with clients if you are working full-time, or 100% of the workweek if following a part-time schedule.
+Kansas regulations require you to spend 80% of the work week in direct contact with clients if you are working full-time, or 100% of the workweek if following a part-time schedule.

 - License application form (temporary license)